 I began with PHP when I wanted to a way to interact with people on my first personal website.
 I wanted people to comment and rate my original music, and realized HTML and CSS alone couldn't cut it.
 I still use PHP every day for too many tasks to list, and have recently begun to expand my knowledge by delving into object-oriented PHP programming.

-I've converted over three-dozen PSDs into HTML websites over the last two years – and after doing all of my rendering and mock-ups by hand for a long time, I've graduated to Photoshop.
+I've converted over three-dozen PSDs into HTML websites over the last three years – and after doing all of my rendering and mock-ups by hand for a long time, I've graduated to Photoshop.
 I'm still figuring out the subtleties, but have a firm grasp on all of the basic, and some of the advanced features.

 It started with Git, but now I use the command line for the majority of tasks associated with creating and launching a website or application.